Slow Down &

 4. I educate

 I use my art and my online platforms to educate people about how to live sustainably.
-I create art and content showing how to make paint based meals, how to grow your own veg in an Earth friendly way, how to create wildlife habitats, how to make your own toiletries and cleaning products how to reduce waste and so much more!
+I create art and content showing how to make plant based meals, how to grow your own veg in an Earth friendly way, how to create wildlife habitats, how to make your own toiletries and cleaning products how to reduce waste and so much more!